inboxstartup/docs/README.md

 References to help founders kickstart their idea to the zero stage with as little tools as possible and as economical as possible.

+- Let’s keep the content to resources that are either free, open-source, or have a free tier for founders to start off.
+- Commercial players are free to sponsor a page, section, or a category.

 ## Development

-The documentation is powered by [VitePress](https://vitepress.dev).
+The documentation is currently powered by [VitePress](https://vitepress.dev).
 Install the necessary modules to be able to run VitePress.
 Here is a quick reference for the simplest way to develop locally.

 ### Command